thaihadefi/Travel-Website-Final/README.md

 ### Creating Admin Account

-After first run, you need to create an admin account manually through:
-1. Register a new account via admin registration page
+After first run, you need to create an admin account manually by registering a new account via admin registration page
-2. Or use MongoDB Compass to insert an admin document directly

-⚠️ **Remember to hash passwords with bcrypt before inserting directly to database!**

 ## 🔧 Environment Variables